 Depending on a factors like jurisdiction and the type of crime committed, criminal proceedings may be handled in either a state court, or a federal court.
 But what are the differences between these two judicial systems?
 How do you know whether the state or the federal government has jurisdiction to prosecute?
 Which offenses are considered federal crimes?
 And what happens if a crime violates both state and federal laws?
-Our homicide attorneys explain some of the basic differences between federal and state crimes.
+Our Philadelphia white collar crimes lawyer explains some of the basic differences between federal and state crimes.

 In addition to the federal laws which are applicable throughout the nation, each state has its own unique legislature with its own set of criminal statutes.
 State courts handle criminal matters which violate state laws within state boundaries, and the prosecutors and judges are considered to be employees of the state.
 The District Attorney’s Office (DAO) prosecutes violations of state laws occurring in the District Attorney’s county.
 For example, R. Seth Williams is the current Philadelphia County D.A.

 By comparison, federal courts handle criminal proceedings arising from alleged violations of federal law, as well as various civil matters.
 This can include matters which:

 The following offenses are considered to be federal crimes:

 Certain tax crimes and white collar crimes, potentially including but not limited to:

 Generally speaking, federal courts often hear extremely serious felonies.
 Furthermore, the penalties imposed for federal criminal convictions also tend to be more severe than state-level criminal penalties, and as a result, many (but not all) federal cases are resolved through plea bargaining.
 Additionally, federal courts can handle federal misdemeanors, such as tax misdemeanors or speeding on highways.